sydasif/containerlab_project/README.md

 # Cisco Lab Project

-This project provides a set of container-based network lab topologies using [Containerlab](https://containerlab.dev/).
+This project provides a set of container-based network lab topologies using `containerlab`.
 It is designed for network engineers and learners to simulate, test, and automate network scenarios with Cisco IOS, IOSvL2, and Arista cEOS devices.

 ## Project Structure